 On top of the training you have to ensure that you are in a calorie deficit to effectively have a low body fat percentage.
 If you are eating more food than your body is capable of burning at any given time and are not in a calorie deficit you body is going to store those calories as body fat.

 Some foods are naturally high in nitrates, which turn into nitric oxide.
 This dilates the blood vessels, leading to the striated vascular look.
 If you want to know how to increase the visibility of your veins and increase nitric oxide levels, you have to make certain foods a mainstay in your diet.

 We suggest seeing our list of nitric oxide foods for natural vasodilation.
 Some of the foods on the list include beets, garlic, citric fruits, and grass-fed meats.
 Dietary nitrates widen the blood vessels by increasing the amount of nitric oxide in the system; aside from more prominent veins, you’re also looking at increased oxygen flow, which means improved nutrient transport and waste removal.
 This is something you should be aiming for even if you don’t care much for the aesthetics.

 For a step by step guide on exactly what to eat in order to boost your overall health make sure to check out The Thermo Diet inside of UMZU fit!

 3. Reduce Water RetentionBody fat isn’t the only thing that resides between the muscle and skin.
-There is also a lot of subcutaneous water.
+There is also a lot of subcutaneous water (water under the skin).
 Greater vascularity is equally about eliminating water weight.
 Consider these methods: